D1scoB0y/Chat/README.md

 There is some very useful chat commands:

-1. "/ban" - banned your pen friend
+1. "/ban" - ban your pen friend
 2. "/unban" - unban your friend
 3. "/help" - show all chat commands
 4. "/clear" - delete all system messages